Car Leasing VS Buying (Pros and Cons)

 A major advantage of car ownership is that your monthly payments stop when you pay off your loan.
 For example, if you have a three-year auto loan and you keep your pickup truck for six years, you will not need to make any monthly payments for three years.
 In the case of a leased car, you will continue to make payment as long as you still keep the leased car.

-The money that you save by not paying each month can cover any maintenance or repair costs, or you can save it to be used as down payment on your next car.
+The money that you save by not paying each month can cover any maintenance or repair costs, or you can save it to be used as a down payment on your next car.
 A way to keep the extra money you would have been paying monthly as a means to finance the purchase your next car is to save the money in a savings account.
 This will allow you to be able to easily finance your next vehicle and earn interest along the way.

 - It’s Easier to Finance Than to Lease